 In order to solve this question correctly, you need to remember the order of operations (PEMDAS):

-In order to find a solution, we need to isolate A.
+To find a solution, we need to isolate B.

 Question 5 of 8